Description |

-Introduces a range of qualitative research methods and techniques, including participant observation, in-depth interviews and focus groups and their application to public health and health promotion.
-The course further aims to provide students with introductory skills for developing, conducting, documenting and analysing interviews as a method and understanding how people interpret health and illness and the contexts in which they occur.
+This course aims to provide students with introductory skills for developing, conducting, documenting and analysing interviews as a method and understanding how people interpret health and illness and the contexts in which they occur.
 Recommended as an introduction to this approach for students including those wishing to undertake research projects using qualitative methods.

-This course is offered in two modes: 1) either face-to-face classes on-campus for Internal students, and 2) fully online for Distance External students.
+Face-to-face classes on-campus for Internal students & fully online for Distance External students

 The overall aim of this course is to enable you to critically evaluate the use of qualitative methods in public health research – both research which informs practitioners’ work and research in which you may be involved in planning, designing, conducting and writing up for publication.